Buuchia/CCS_blog/posts/hw-w4.md

 I haven't figured out the way to make the fractal move yet, and it seems to me that the shadow is drawn over and over, causing it to be darker than expected.

+Also, more branches creating more complicated pattern, yet the browser takes longer time to load.

 ## Chaotic Potentiality for A2

 I tried adjusting some values to see how far this fractal can be more chaotic.
-Through trials and errors, this may be used to increase chaos, but I still wonder how I can keep the fractal not too disjointed but still retain the chaotic aesthetic.
+Through trials and errors, this may be used to increase chaos.

 ***Examples of what I think may work:**